Environment

 3 Million Hectares

-of Finnish forests are protected or under restricted use, this represents 13% of the forest area and is the highest share in Europe.
+Of Finnish forests are protected or under restricted use, this represents 13% of the forest area and is the highest share in Europe.

-Biodiversity Indicators
+Biodervisity Indicators

 Forestry in Finland serves as a major source of economic and social wellbeing and are the most significant renwable resource but they are valuable also for the wildlife and ecosystems they support.